 The tummy and leg regions are elasticated to make it easy to put on and take off.
 It’s also machine-washable which is a bonus.

 It’s really important to measure your cat if you’re buying a costume for him/her.
 My boy actually needed an XL, even though it’s a dog costume and dogs are generally bigger than cats.
 You’ll need to measure the length from neck to the base of the tail, the chest (around the tummy) and the neck.
 These are the sizes for this particular costume:

 Of course it’s better to size up rather than get a costume that’s too small.
 This will be uncomfortable for your pet and could even hurt him.

-Although this photoshoot was fun for both me and Poki, I must finish up with some safety points for dressing up your cat.
-You know your cat best and if he is anxious or doesn’t like attention, do not attempt to dress him up.
+Although this photoshoot was fun for both me and Loki, I must finish up with some safety points for dress up time with cat.
+You know your pet best and if he is anxious or doesn’t like attention, do not attempt this.
 I know you want that Instagram perfect photo set but it’s not worth stressing your cat out or hurting him for.
 Here are some other important points:

 - Never leave your cat unsupervised when he’s wearing a costume.
-The fabric can get caught on furniture and trap/injure your pet.
+The fabric can get caught on furniture and trap/injure him.

-- Following on from the above, don’t let your cat wear a costume outside unless you’re sure he won’t run away.
+- Following on from the above, don’t let your cat wear a costume outside.
 Costumes can easily get caught on trees or fences.

 - Don’t leave the costume on for more than a few minutes.
-Your cat’s patience will wear out or he will end up making a mess by using the litter tray while wearing the costume.
+Your cat’s patience will wear out or he will end up making a mess by using the litter tray while wearing it.

 - If the costume has fluffy parts, your cat may try to eat them.
 Again, this is why you need to watch him the whole time.